utdata/icj-setting-up/setup-part-2.md

 Click `Allow` and you will have given your computer access to manage files on your Google Drive and in the Google Cloud Project.

+1. In the same browser that opened, go to [https://console.cloud.google.com/], where it should ask you to OK the terms of service.

 ### Create and configure project

 Again, be in your personal Google account as you will have to authenticate again.